Helaman99/Politick/BACKLOG.md

 # Backlog

-* "Special Thanks" page

-* Fix timeout issue when looking for opponent
+* Fix timeout issue when looking for opponent (still a thing?
+Need to test...)

 * Send the message when "Enter" button is hit

-* Add a "Login info incorrect" message to login page

-* Add messages to the sign up page to help the user know when they need to change something

 * Back button when looking for opponent